 When the cake is done, you must cool it upside down and in the tin.
 When I tipped it out it was lovely and golden.

 I put the bowl over a pan of boiling water (as above) and used an electric hand beater to whisk it continuously on high for 7 minutes or until the frosting will stand in peaks on the beaters.
-I did about 7 and a half minutes.

 It fluffed up and went pure white.
 It was soft and fluffy and reminded me of Fluff (those jars of gooey marshmallow stuff).
 It also tasted awesome!
 A sweet tooth’s dream!